18F/tech-talks/README.md

 # Tech Talks

 Since 2015, 18F has hosted a series of tech talks - short, internal talks where we share our favorite technology and project information with one another.
+After a short break in 2021, we're back and now TTS-wide!

 This repository is a place to store the related materials, so they:
 * aren't lost to the sands of time or Slack, and
 * can be useful to others.

+The current leaders are [Sarah Withee](https://github.com/geekygirlsarah) and [Julia Allen](https://github.com/julialeague).

+Find us on the GSA TTS Slack in the [#tech-talks](https://gsa-tts.slack.com/app_redirect?channel=tech-talks)🔒 channel.

 ## Upcoming Tech Talks